 The Elegoo Mars 2 Pro looks like a brilliant 3D printer to use for miniatures.

-It looks to be rather sturdily built with a metal base, and a CNC-machined aluminium construction, and it also looks rather good with a black and red colour scheme.
+It looks to be rather sturdily built with a metal base, and CNC-machined aluminium construction, and it also looks rather good with a black and red colour scheme.

 You'll also find it features a convenient levelling system that keeps things easy, which means beginners and pros alike can experience its power.